tunsheng/cse_599_homework/hw1/README.md

 ### 3.2 ReLU Layer ###

 ReLU is a pretty simple operation, but we will implement it in two different ways.
-DO NOT implement ReLU in place.
+DO NOT implement ReLU in place (you can use in-place operations, but you should not in-place modify the input data itself).
 Since the gradient is undefined at 0 but is 0 for values less than 0, we will define the gradient at 0 to be 0 for simplicity.

 ReLU Layers (and all the non-linearities you implement) should accept arrays of arbitrary shape.